-All dog owners should be aware that Clinical Canine Massage however focuses on correct training, practical and theoretical examinations, a fine working knowledge of the dogs muscular and skeletal systems as well as an awareness and an ability to assess for common orthopaedic issues, neurological implications and soft tissue injury.
-The Clinical Canine Massage Therapist will have a minimum of 2 Years training and specialise in the rehabilitation of muscular injury and Myofascial pain as well as providing pain management for the support of orthopaedic issues such as arthritis and hip dysplasia in dogs.
-Using 4 Disciplines of Massage and over 50 techniques the practitioner has a unique skill set to aid in a dogs return to mobility and vitality using a scientific approach.
+We’ve been training people since 2010 to become Clinical Canine Massage Therapists.
+The course focuses on correct training across 4 disciplines of massage, practical and theoretical examinations, a fine working knowledge of the dogs muscular and skeletal systems as well as an awareness and an ability to assess for common orthopaedic issues, neurological implications and soft tissue injury.
+The Clinical Canine Massage Therapist will have a minimum of 2 Years training and specialise in the rehabilitation of muscular injury and Myofascial pain, as well as providing pain management for the support of orthopaedic issues such as arthritis and hip dysplasia in dogs.
+Using the Lenton Method® of Direct MFR, 4 Disciplines of Massage and over 50 techniques the practitioner has a unique skill set to aid in a dogs return to mobility and vitality using a scientific approach.

 It is a Physical Therapy which integrates Canine Anatomy with a set of complex Massage Techniques to resolve muscular conditions often seen as lameness and to support Orthopaedic Issues like Arthritis and Hip Dysplasia.
 A therapist would also work with Sporting Dogs to help rehabilitate injury and enhance performance.
 The desired outcome is a dog that has improved mobility, resolution or reduction of lameness, stiffness and fatigue.
 A dog that is freer, supple and mobile, more able to retain their independence, have reduced pain levels and gain improved Range of Movement.